-Over 80,000 commuters travel on the Pune-Lonavla network daily, yet the RPF and GRP fail to provide even a single guard on the local trains.
-Even the compartments reserved for women have no security personnel
+Over 80,000 commuters travel on Pune-Lonavla network daily, yet RPF and GRP fail to provide a single guard on the local trains.
+Even compartments reserved for women have no security personnel

 Two months after the Lonavla stationmaster was thrashed and robbed, the Railway Protection Force (RPF) and Government Railway Police (GRP) seem to be indifferent towards providing security to over 80,000 commuters travelling between Pune-Lonavla daily.